-- Database name: Type a database name that is 1 to 64 alpha-numeric characters.
+- Database name: Enter a database name that is 1 to 64 alphanumeric characters.
 If you do not provide a name, Amazon RDS will not automatically create a database on the DB instance you are creating.

 - DB parameter group: Leave the default value.
 For more information, see Working with DB Parameter Groups.

 - Option group: Leave the default value.
 Amazon RDS uses option groups to enable and configure additional features.
 For more information, see Working with Option Groups.